evanjamesjackson/ansible-playbooks/README.md

 ## Running

-On first run, use `ansible-playbook -K --ask-vault-pass playbooks/<playbook name>.yml` to run a playbook.
+On first run, use `ansible-playbook -K --ask-vault-pass playbook.yml` to run the playbook.
 After passwordless-sudo is configured on the first run, you can omit the `-K`.
+Use the `--limit <hostname>` option to run the playbook on specific hosts, e.g. `ansible-playbook --ask-vault-pass --limit "RaspberryPi" playbook.yml`.

 ## Notes